 Silent film repertoire includes Nosferatu, The Black Pirate, The Golem, The Phantom Carriage, Sunrise, and Dr Jekyll and Mr Hyde.
 In 2017 JCDE released ZORRO, an album of highlights of their score to The Mark of Zorro.

 In 2008, after a long run of bands and projects, Dubowsky decided his performing group should bear his own name.
 The Ensemble began with concerts in chamber series, new music series, and galleries.
 San Francisco Classical Voice described the first album:

-The Ensemble has presented extensive programs of live music to film, including The Golem, Chant d'Amour, Current Events, How I Got to Long Beach, and Submerged Queer Spaces, which premiered at the African American Arts and Culture Complex for the 2010 National Queer Arts Festival and was underwritten by the San Francisco Foundation, Grants for the Arts, and the Hotel Tax Fund.
+The Ensemble presented programs of live music to experimental film, including shows at Artists Television Access (SF) and the feature Submerged Queer Spaces, which premiered at the African American Arts and Culture Complex for the 2010 National Queer Arts Festival.

 In 2010, the Ensemble attracted global attention with concerts of Depeche Mode's Violator, performed entirely live, start-to-finish, with a complement of strings, to mark the album's 20th anniversary.